Jiefei-Wang/Travel/README.md

 SEXP extPtr = Travel_shared_ptr<int>(new int);
 SEXP extPtrArray = Travel_shared_ptr<int[]>(new int[10]);
 ```
-The smart pointer can be used to release your `private_data` when the ALTREP object is releasing.
+The smart pointer can be used to release your `private_data` after the ALTREP object is released.
 Combining all these functions together, we can make a simple arithmetic sequence with any step value in R. Here are the code snippet for the example.
 The full example can be found at [TravelExample](https://github.com/Jiefei-Wang/TravelExample)
 ```
 #include <Rcpp.h>
 #include "Travel/Travel.h"